ondewo/ondewo-nlu-client-js/README.md

 5. Create and push the `release tag` e.g. `1.3.20`
 6. Create a new `Release` on GitHub

 > :warning: The Release Automation checks if the build has created all the proto-code files, but it does not check the code-integrity.
 Please build and test the generated code prior to starting the release process.

-:shipit:

 [comment]: <> (END OF GITHUB README)